-EXPENSES Tuition scholarships are awarded to cover full-tuition costs for enrolled U.S. citizens and permanent residents enrolled at Webb.
-The tuition charge for foreign students is \$57,830 for 2023-24.
+EXPENSES Tuition scholarships are awarded to cover fulltuition costs for enrolled U.S. citizens and permanent residents enrolled at Webb.
+The tuition charge for foreign students is \$59,854 for 2024-25.
 There are no laboratory, library fees, or other course fees.

-CHARGES MADE BY THE INSTITUTE The application fee of \$60 is to be forwarded with the original application for enrollment, as outlined in the section on "ADMISSIONS."
-A registration deposit of \$200 is due at the time the candidate is notified of selection and accepts the Webb scholarship.
+CHARGES MADE BY THE INSTITUTE The application fee of \$70 is to be forwarded with the original application for enrollment, as outlined in the section on "ADMISSIONS."
+An enrollment deposit of \$1000 is due at the time the candidate is notified of selection and accepts the Webb scholarship.
 Those students admitted under the Early Decision program are required to put down a 20% registration deposit.
 This sum will be applied to the first semester room and board charge when the candidate enters.
 The registration deposit is forfeited if the candidate does not report on schedule.
-A room deposit of \$150 will be required for all entering students.
-The charge is renewable, to the original amount, at the beginning of each semester.
-This deposit less charges for breakage or damage, will be returned upon graduation or disenrollment.
 No records of any kind will be released to any student or third party unless the student's financial obligations to the Institute and/or the Student Organization are fully satisfied.
 BOOKS, LAPTOPS, AND SUPPLIES All students are expected to buy their own textbooks and miscellaneous academic supplies, which are available through the Student Bookstore.
 These expenses are about \$1,000 for the freshman year.
 In addition, students will provide their own drafting equipment and calculators with logarithmic, power, and trigonometric functions.
 Programmable calculators are recommended.
-Students will purchase drafting equipment for their use at Webb Institute.
 All students are required to purchase laptop computers through Webb Institute.
-The Information Technology Department will order a state-of-the-art laptop for each student, and they will be available to students during Orientation.
+The Information Technology Department will order a laptop for each student, and they will be available to students during Orientation.
 Students will also purchase software programs for their use at Webb Institute.
-Laptops and software can be paid out over eight semesters.
+Laptops are paid for in the first two semesters.